-The room is small and simple, just two single beds side by side with a chest of drawers and a fish tank on top.
+The room is small and simple, just two single beds side by side, and a chest of drawers with a fish tank on top.
 The beds are covered with quilted nylon bedspreads and we get shocks and see sparks if we turn over too quickly in the night.
 To the side there is a window, looking over the garden, the gate, and the field.
 This is where I bring home caterpillars and spiders in jars, and where I once kept an injured blackbird in a makeshift cage.
 It smells of sleep, and of dreams and wonder: it also smells of my sister, and furniture polish.

 I love this room.